Shwetapatil-2001/Shwetapatil-2001/README.md

 # Hi there, I'm Shweta!

-**Detail-oriented and results-driven MCA graduate with a strong foundation in software development, database management, and web technologies.
-Proficient in Java, front-end technologies, and MySQL, with hands-on experience in creating dynamic web applications.**
+** I am a Detail-oriented and results-driven MCA graduate with a strong foundation in software development, database management, and web technologies.
+Proficient in Java, front-end technologies, and MySQL, with hands-on experience in creating dynamic web applications. **

 ---